 Chippenham is one of the oldest towns in England (King Alfred the Great held his court here in the 9th Century) and the town is an ideal base for touring the surrounding areas of Wiltshire, Somerset and the Cotswolds.
-For more information, try the Chippenham website or the town guide.
-The World Heritage City of Bath is within easy reach as are Lacock and Castle Combe, two of the most beautiful villages in England.
+For more information, try Visit Wiltshire or the Chippenham town guide.
+The World Heritage City of Bath is within easy reach as are Castle Combe and Lacock, two of the most beautiful villages in England.

 There are many interesting towns and villages to visit in the area, and a wide variety of places to walk or just take in the scenery.
 The market town of Devizes with its famous flight of canal locks is within easy reach.
 Swindon (renowned for its railway history) is only 20 minutes drive away.